-Any amplitude or phase imbalance between the 3 dB hybrid coupler inputs causes a proportional signal to be applied to the reject load assembly's 5kW Rej Ld Pwr (1/2) via J5.
+Any amplitude or phase imbalances between the 3 dB hybrid coupler inputs cause a proportional signal to be applied to the 2-input reject load assembly (A13).
+The amplitude of the 20 kW Rej Ld Pwr (1-8) signal (via J1 of the 20 kW combiner) represents imbalance between the 20 kW combiner inputs.